-If you’d like to learn about creating Looker backups, checkout our Creating Backups page.
+If you’d like to learn about creating Looker backups, check out our Creating Backups documentation page.

-To restore Looker to a new host complete only these steps of the the Looker installation instructions:
+To restore Looker to a new host, complete only these steps of the Looker installation instructions:

 Once the new host is prepared:

 sudo su - looker cd looker ./looker start

 To restore the MySQL database for a clustered environment:

 - Stop any running Lookers in the cluster.